cla1994/My-iOS-and-iPadOS-applications-Privacy-Policy/README.md

 # My Personal Coin Collection & My Favorite Collections

-I have realized two projects for iPhone and iPad, that allow for creation, deletion, customization, and research of your items :
+I have realized two projects, made from scratch, for iPhone and iPad, that allow for creation, deletion, customization, and research of your items :

 - An iOS app to collect various objects (cards, toys...) and make audio recordings, named "Favorite Collections" for iPhone and iPad